-Why there is a need of Import of Medical Equipments?
+Why there is a need of the Import of Medical equipment?

 - In order to protect ourselves -

-In order to do so we would require multiple things medicated soaps, face masks, medical equipments for testing and treatments, medicines and vaccines etc
+In order to do so we would require multiple things medicated soaps, face masks, medical equipment for testing and treatments, medicines and vaccines etc

-India attracts the manufacturer and retailers all over the world for import of the goods as it has a capacity to be the world’s largest market.
+India attracts manufacturer and retailers all over the world for the import of goods as it has the capacity to be the world’s largest market.

-In India, Central Drug Standard Controlled Organization (CDSCO) currently regulates the medical devices import or export, which is a part of Ministry of health and family welfare.
+In India, Central Drug Standard Controlled Organization (CDSCO) currently regulates the medical devices import or export, which is part of the Ministry of Health and family welfare.

-As per the guidelines, upon approval one can import and export the registered equipments and the non-registered medical devices.
+As per the guidelines, upon approval, one can import and export the registered equipment and the non-registered medical devices.

-Registration with regional licensing authority is a prerequisite requirement for the import and export of goods.
-Without fulfilling the prerequisites, the customs will not allow for clearance of goods unless.
+Registration with a regional licensing authority is a prerequisite requirement for the import and export of goods.
+Without fulfilling the prerequisites, the customs will not allow for the clearance of goods unless.

-Main points to keep in mind while Importing the Medical Equipments –
+Main points to keep in mind while Importing Medical Equipments –

-The Import policy provides us the list of the goods with Harmonised good codes.
+The Import policy provides us a list of the goods with Harmonised good codes.
 The Indian Trade Classification (ITC)-Harmonized System (HS) has classified goods into -

 - Restricted – These can be imported only after obtaining an import license from the relevant regional authority.